MicrosoftLearning/MS-4014-Build-a-foundation-to-extend-Microsoft-365-Copilot/Instructions/Labs/LAB_01_configure-connections-in-admin-center.md

 In this lab, you'll use the Microsoft 365 admin center to build a connection to customer files using the Microsoft File Share Connector.

+Imagine you are a customer service manager at Contoso, a mid-sized company.
+Your team has been struggling with response times and overall efficiency when handling customer inquiries.
+You decide to leverage the Microsoft 365 Admin center to create a FileShare connection that allows your customer service agents to quickly access and reference customer files.

 ## Exercise 1: Configure the connections in the Microsoft 365 admin center

+### Log in to the VM

 Your lab-hosting provider provides a password for the MOD Administrator account, which is the default tenant administrator.
 For security purposes, Microsoft has configured your trial tenant so that all predefined users must change their password at their next sign-in.
 Log into **LON-CL1** as the local **Administrator** account that was created by your lab hosting provider with the password **Pa55w.rd**.